 Applications are welcome for part-funding from individuals who have already been accepted to work in one of A Rocha’s field study centres outside of the UK (Canada, France, Kenya or Portugal).

-A Rocha is an international Christian organisation which, inspired by God’s love, engages in scientific research, environmental education and community-based conservation.
+A Rocha is an international Christian organisation which helps communities engage in nature conservation.
 You could be involved in areas as diverse as ringing seabirds, leading children’s programmes, making meals for large groups, or working with Geographic Information Systems.
-Past volunteers report career development, heightened cross-cultural understanding and an expanded sense of community following their time at A Rocha.
+Warning: past volunteers report career development, heightened cross-cultural understanding and an expanded sense of community following their time at A Rocha.

 Visit Opportunities with A Rocha for current openings and the online application form, noting that you are interested in the CCCW bursary.
 Also see A Rocha’s sister-page on this partnership.
 CCCW will be offering 2 partial bursaries for this scheme.